milandr/mdr1986x-JFlash/README.md

 ![screenshot](doc/pic/README_02.png)

 The `JFlash.py` script redefines GDB `load` command, so when Eclipse calls `load`, the script runs instead.<br>
-The script creates `JFlash.log` in the folder of the current project, also LOADER prints messages into RTT.
+The script creates `JFlash.log` in the folder of the current project, also LOADER prints trace into RTT.<br>
+You can find the actual address of RTT Control Block in `JFlash.py`, see the value of `LD_RTT` variable.